 The entire area surrounding Mergozzo is a natural galaxy of colours and shapes.
 Rugged summits and green woods reflected in the lake make for magnificent scenery, due to a marvellous pictorial effect whose colours and shades are skilfully mixed and juxtaposed.
 Indeed, guided excursions are often organised here.

-The city’s symbol is the century-old elm which has been in the middle of the city’s main square on the shores of Lake Mergozzo since the 1600’s.
-The elm tree is one of Piedmont's monumental trees.
 Beside the Parish Church of Beata Vergine Assunta is the beautiful, well-looked after Porticato delle Cappelle (portico) built in 1642.
 A little alley starts off from in front of the church with a long flight of stone steps called La Scarpia, which steeply winds up to the so-called district of Il Sasso, Mergozzo's oldest area with a pretty little cobblestone square and a small church dedicated to S. Elisabetta, and what was once a medieval castle (in the highest area).

 The small Museum of Archaeology created in 1969 as the Antiquarium is also worth visiting.
 It illustrates the customs and traditions of the peoples living in this area since ancient times.